Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

 - I tested the responsiveness of every page throughout the process of building the site.
-One example is the ability to respond to someone who is interested in more information.

 - I looked at my site in different sizes using google dev tools to see how the site would look and respond in each one.

-- From advice from my mentor Reuben Ferrante I changed the layout of my project cards to make them look better in tablet view.
+- After advice from my mentor Reuben Ferrante I changed the layout of my project cards to make them look better in tablet view.

 <br/>